sweattep/modern_quotes/README.md

 >Having confidence is a huge part of being successful.
 When you have it, you can do no wrong.
 When you don't, all you can do is wrong.

+>Jobs that put them in a leadership position are ideal for those who can bring people together or are natural mediators

 >The object of war is, quite simply, to force or encourage the enemy to make what you assert is a better choice, or to choose what you desire the enemy to choose.

 >Nobody advocating for helping the poor actually wants anyone who's poor to be in power.